 BHortSc(Hons), BTh (Hons), CertAdultTchg

 Jenny trained in horticultural science at Massey University, then worked in research and as a junior lecturer before going to BCNZ (now Laidlaw College) to prepare for overseas service.
 She and her husband Bruce, with their four children, worked in a Tibetan area of China for 11 years with Jian Hua Foundation, returning to NZ in late 2006.
-She still loves gardens and flowers, China, books, coffee and music, though her kids take up most of her spare time.
+She still loves gardens and flowers, China and books.

 Jenn is from Manitoba, Canada.
 Together with her late husband, Todd, and their three children, she has spent the past 17 years serving in Central Asia.
 Along with her role as a mother, Jenn spent a lot of time connecting with local women and sharing her faith and life with them.
 Jenn has a strong desire to be in relationships with women from many cultures, and she also has a passion for mentoring others.
 She enjoys music, running, and showing hospitality.